Here are some Amerindian legends about birds:

-At that time, the Indians lived most of their time in the tee pee and the little ones quickly became very sad.
-They had nothing to amuse themselves, except the ashes of the fire which seemed scarcely lukewarm so the cold was intense.
+At that time, the Indians lived most of their time in the teepee and the little ones quickly became very sad.
+They had nothing to amuse themselves with, except the ashes of the fire which seemed scarcely lukewarm so the cold was intense.

 Tabaldak reflected for a moment and approved Grandma Marmot.
 He promised to fix things.
 As soon as spring pointed his nose, he began to think about what he could create to make the winter more enjoyable.
 It was then that he remembered seeing the children playing with the leaves of the sacred tree.
 So he decided to create the birds.
 But in his haste to delight the children for the next winter, he created the birds all white, of the same color as the winter.

 The children were very happy with this creation.
 You should have seen them play with the loons, ducks, teals, partridge, woodpeckers, swallows, warblers, large-beakers, finches, sparrows, goldfinches, chickadees, blackbirds, sparrows and hummingbirds.
-The people spent the spring, summer and even autumn to have fun with their new friends the birds.
+The people spent the spring, summer and even autumn having fun with their new friends the birds.

-When polar bear again threw his big white coat on the back of Mother Earth, the children realized that the birds were the same color as the snow and that they could barely see them.
+When polar bear threw again its big white coat on the back of Mother Earth, the children realized that the birds were the same color as the snow and that they could barely see them.
 Even the birds were very annoyed to recognize each other.
 They were all the same color.
-They returned in their tee pee with still a lot of sadness.
+They returned in their teepee with a lot of sadness still.

-Grandma Marmot lives The sadness of the children.
+Grandma Marmot waw The sadness of the children.
 She went back to Tabaldak and said: “Tabaldak, I think you created the birds a little too fast.
-You gave the adults a colorful nature in your image, but you forgot that the little children also deserved the same colors for their birds. “
+You gave the adults a colorful nature in your image, but you forgot that the little children also deserved the same colors for their birds.“

-Tabaldak thinks and ends up telling Grandma Groundhog: “You’re right.
+Tabaldak thought and ended up telling Grandma Groundhog: “You’re right.
 I’m going to fix my mistake.
-Call all the birds and tell them to gather here in front of me. “
+Call all the birds and tell them to gather here in front of me.“

 The White Goose advanced the first near Tabaldak and gave him a feather so that he could colour the birds.

-The white Goose said, “Take my pen to do your creative work.
+The white Goose said, “Take my feather to do your creative work.
 I will stay white for your children to remember.
-Every year I will pass over their territory to remember you. ”
+Every year I will pass over their territory so that they can remember you.”

 So the creator began his work.
 With the red and the brown, he coloured the blackbird.
-With the blue, he gave his colors to the swallow.
-With yellow, it coloured The Goldfinch and so on, until all the birds were covered with the colours of nature.
+With the blue, he gave its colors to the swallow.
+With yellow, the coloured The Goldfinch and so on, until all the birds were covered with the colours of nature.

 You could even, if you take the time to observe the birds, guess where Tabaldak took the dye to color each bird you observe.
 There is no color on a bird that is not in nature.

 While he was doing his job with patience, a bird was constantly bothering him.
 He cried, beat the kite loudly, jostled others and forgot to share the joy of his brothers.
 He even went before the creator to insult him by telling him that his dyes were very beautiful, but not bright enough to put them on his magnificent plumage.
 Patiently the creator continued his work.
-The bird was increasingly disturbing, flying from the wing and constantly shouting.
+The bird was increasingly disturbing, flapping its wings and constantly shouting.

 The creator, in his great patience, picked up the black dye and put it back into a new jar that Grandma Marmot had brought.
-He resumed his pen and continued his work.
-The disturbing bird returned a third time before him to insult him again, but this time, Tabaldak seized the animal by the paws, plunged it into the black dye and raised it very high at the end of his arm saying, “Such is thy will my beautiful bird And that is my will.
+He picked up his feather again and continued his work.
+The disturbing bird returned a third time before him to insult him again, but this time, Tabaldak seized the animal by the legs, plunged it into the black dye and raised it very high at the end of his arm saying, “Such is thy will my beautiful bird And that is my will.
 Because you liked it, you will always be a disturbing and noisy bird.
 You’ll always have a heavy, noisy flight.
 The other birds will fear you and the animals will flee you.
-We’ll call you the Raven. “
+We’ll call you the Raven.“

 And he let the bird go.
 But it was not the last bird.
 The last bird arrived humbly in front of Tabaldak.

 The creator was well moved by the words of the bird.
-He says to the animal: “Open Your wings wide.”
+He sid to the animal: “Open Your wings wide.”